 The Test Center administers the Computer Literacy Test, which enables BCCC students to fulfill the computer literacy graduation requirement.
 Students must pass the test with a minimum grade of 70% and this test can be taken two times.
 The Computer Literacy Test is one of two ways to meet the computer literacy graduation requirement.
-The other way to meet the requirement is by taking one of the computer literacy graduation requirement courses.
+The other way to meet the requirement is by taking one of the computer literacy graduation requirement courses and passing with a grade of "C" or better.
 These courses are listed in this Catalog under Computer Literacy Requirements.